chrisngoyi/Post-install-config/README.md

 <h2>Life-Cyrcle Configuration Objectives</h2>

 - The osTicket is working correctly, this part represents how the users are now able to submit their tickets.
-It also demonstrates how the Sys Admin manage everything while the other Agents can only get access to their only assigned tickets.
+It also demonstrates how the Sys Admin manages everything while the other Agents can only get access to their only assigned tickets.
 <h2>Configuration Steps</h2>

 <p>